hepplerj/Dissertation/ch1.dissertation.Heppler.md

 little to carve the land into shape, but glaciers influenced the land as they began to melt.
 The melting glaciers increased global sea levels, flooding the majority of ancient valleys and creating the San Francisco Bay.
-Uplift allowed new trickles of water to slowly carve paths into the landscape, but the remained narrow, shallow, and prone to flooding.
+Uplift allowed new trickles of water to slowly carve paths into the landscape, but they remained narrow, shallow, and prone to flooding.
 Most mountain run--off dissipated quickly into the well--drained alluvial soils and replenished underground aquifers.
 Freshwater marshes, seasonally--flooded meadows, forested